clebert/pageobject/docs/api-references/selenium-adapter.md

 await browser.quit();
 ```

 Terminates the browser session.
-After calling quit, the Selenium WebDriver instance associated with this browser abstraction will be invalidated and may no longer be used to issue commands against the browser.
+After calling quit, the WebDriver instance associated with this browser abstraction will be invalidated and may no longer be used to issue commands against the browser.

 **Parameters:** None.